 Judge Kavanaugh examined the history of semiautomatic rifles and found them to be in common use for over a century and thus protected by the Second Amendment from prohibition.
-266 He did not have similar information on magazines and thus urged that the magazine issue be remanded for fact-finding.
-267 In light of the evidence on magazines that has been presented subsequent to the 2011 Heller II decision, Judge Kavanaugh's methodology 881 straightforwardly leads to the conclusion that the District of Columbia magazine ban is unconstitutional.
-268 The Heller II majority rightly recognized that magazine bans are not "longstanding," 269 and this article has demonstrated that magazines of more than ten rounds have been a common part of the American tradition of firearms ownership since before the ratification of the Fourteenth Amendment in 1868.
+He did not have similar information on magazines and thus urged that the magazine issue be remanded for fact-finding.
+In light of the evidence on magazines that has been presented subsequent to the 2011 Heller II decision, Judge Kavanaugh's methodology \881 straightforwardly leads to the conclusion that the District of Columbia magazine ban is unconstitutional.
+The Heller II majority rightly recognized that magazines of more than ten rounds have been a common part of the American tradition of firearms ownership since before the ratification of the Fourteenth Amendment in 1868.